theme-next/theme-next.org/source/docs/getting-started/index.md

 And it could automatically minify the JS and CSS files, even if you don't have the minified version.
 Just use the `filename.min.js` or the `filename.min.css` to replace the file above.

-And we also provide other optional CDNs, including the famous {% exturl CDNJS https://cdnjs.com/ %} and the {% exturl Bootcss http://www.bootcdn.cn/ %} which has the quite high access speed in China.
+And we also provide other optional CDNs, including the famous [CDNJS](https://cdnjs.com/) and the [Bootcss](http://www.bootcdn.cn/) which has the quite high access speed in China.

 <!-- endtab -->
 {% endtabs %}